 The man felt his father had never given him approval.
+He filled that emotional hole with drugs and alcohol.
 He lived across the street from his father and parked a fancy car in his driveway, hoping to prove himself as a man to his father.
 The woman had an artistic profession that she lost because of a crippling illness.
 She became depressed and turned to alcohol.

-The man and the woman met through the man’s friend, whom the woman was dating.
-The woman and her boyfriend had a long distance, rocky relationship, and both were alcoholics.
+This couple met when the man’s friend started dating the woman.
+Her dating relationship was a long distance, rocky relationship and both were alcoholics.
 When the boyfriend’s drinking led to his sudden death at age 50, the woman threw herself into the man’s arms.
-Less than three week’s after the death of the man’s friend and the woman’s boyfriend, the man and woman were sleeping together.
+Less than three week’s after the death of the friend/boyfriend, the man and woman were sleeping together.
 Within months, they were engaged.

 This couple married a year after the friend/boyfriend’s death.
-The husband married his wife to satisfy his need for his father’s approval.
+The husband married the woman to satisfy his need for his father’s approval.
 He thought if he married an alcoholic woman and made her happy enough to quit drinking, his father would have to see he was a good husband and give him approval as a man.
-The wife married her husband to satisfy her need to have someone take care of her while she drank herself to death.
+The wife married the man to satisfy her need to have someone take care of her while she drank herself to death.
 She thought that if she acted helpless the husband would have to take care of her.